developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 * The transitioned SimulScan features will be supported on all Zebra devices with built-in Imager and/or camera running Android 8.x Oreo and higher.
 * The existing SimulScan APIs and the Template Builder app will no longer be available as of December 31, 2019 (Template Builder is not required for using transitioned SimulScan APIs).
 * A next-gen version of SimulScan will be part of the Zebra Mobility DNA.
-* These Zebra SKUs reach end-of-life on Dec.
+* These Zebra SKUs reached end-of-life on Dec.
 31, 2019:
  * `SIMULSCAN_PERM`
  * `SIMULSCAN_MB_PERM`
 * All multi-barcode features will be included in TC5x, TC7x, TC8x and MC9x devices at no additional cost